MaksymNaboka/chat-Client/README.txt

 *****************************************************************************************************************

-The following are modifications I made, which I think go well with purpose and intent of this assignment:

 *modification 1*
-Private messages are now showing all recepients(still only existing) of the message Messages now show like this: "Sender -> Recepient1, Recepient2, ... : message" This is made so that all members of private group know who was sender and recepients NOTE that this doesn't break security requirement as only intended recepients see the message and no one else
+Private messages are now showing all recepients(still only existing) of the message Messages now show like this: "Sender -> Recepient1, Recepient2, ... : message" This is made so that all members of private group know who was sender and recepients

 *modification 2*
 Messages now appear indicating person connecting and disconnecting from the chat